Huotes/CommitMaker/README.md

 Chuck Norris has to register every part of his body as a separate lethal weapon.
 His spleen is considered a concealed weapon in over 50 states.

 Chuck Norris did in fact, build Rome in a day.

+Chuck Norris can access the DB from the UI.